IT4Kids/easypie/README.md

 Now, clone or [download this repository](https://github.com/FynnMazurkiewicz/easypie/archive/master.zip) and extract it to any directory.
-After you installed all dependencies (see below), you may run `python src/easypie.py`.
+After you installed all dependencies (see below), you may run `cd src; python easypie.py`.

 ### Prerequisites